 The Biosecurity Incident National Communication Network (NCN) produces nationally consistent public information in response to pest and disease outbreaks.

 The core network consists of communication managers from the Australian, state and territory governments (responsible for agriculture/biosecurity), Plant Health Australia, Animal Health Australia, the CSIRO’s Australian Animal Health Laboratory, Australian Government Department of Health, and the Australian Local Government Association.
-Wildlife Health Australia and the National Farmers’ Federation are NCN observers.
+Wildlife Health Australia, the Centre for Invasive Species Solutions, and the National Farmers’ Federation are NCN observers.